 The Account Details Screen

 Your Uptime.com invoice will contain the account details for the Owner’s profile, even if the invoice is sent to another user.
-These details are accessible when you click your name from the bottom left-hand side, and then Account Details.
+These details are accessible when you click Settings>Account Details.

-From this screen, account Owners can edit the primary email address, first and last name of the owner profile, Company name, phone number, address, and set the account timezone.
-New invoices will reflect any changes to this page.
+From this screen, account Owners can edit the Company name, phone number, address, and set the account timezone.
+New invoices will reflect any changes to Company name, phone number, and address, but not timezone (which is set in GMT/UTC).

 The invoice you will receive from Uptime.com uses information from the following fields: